espressif/esp-iot-bridge/components/iot_bridge/User_Guide.md

 ## <span id = "1">1.
 Overview</span>

-ESP-IOT-Bridge is supported by various Espressif chips, as shown in the table below:
+ESP-IoT-Bridge is supported by various Espressif chips, as shown in the table below:

 | Chip     | ESP-IDF Release/v4.4                                         | ESP-IDF Release/v5.0                                         |
 | -------- | ------------------------------------------------------------ | ------------------------------------------------------------ |